dgfitch/Plort/README.markdown

   - a list of Triggers (outgoing thing[s] that this plot point could cause)
   - a list of LPoints (the place[s] in game space where a plot point is active)

+> In the example, there might be the following PPoints:
+> - Spider:
+>   - Trigger: When spider is dead, drop key
+>   - Trigger: When spider captures player, start "webbed" subplot
+>   - Trigger: When player is behind spider, steal key into player's inventory
+> - Random Encounter in Room B:
+>   - Prerequisites: When spider is alive, player has key, and player is in good health, create a random enemy in Room B
+>   - Trigger: When player is close, enemy calls spider in as backup
+>   - Trigger: When enemy dies, spider rushes in to eat corpse

 #### LPoint

 A location in game space, on the order of a room or "area".